-Throughout the year, Rex contributed close to a quarter of a million dollars in sponsorships to worthy charitable and community projects across our network, giving back to the regional communities to the measure of our capabilities.
-Some of the causes we supported included the Hearing Life Charity for Breast Cancer Research, the Leukaemia Foundation, Chad Hancock Foundation Annual Race Day, Julia Creek Dirt and Dust Festival and various Relay for Life events around the region.
+Throughout the year, Rex contributed over a quarter of a million dollars in sponsorships to worthy charitable and community projects across our network, giving back to regional communities to the measure of our capabilities.
+The causes that Rex have supported include the Julia Creek Dirt n Dust Festival, House With No Steps, the Chad Hancock Cancer Foundation for Young Adults and Kidney Health Australia.
+We have also provided support to several Rotary Club fundraisers and Relay for Life events across the network.